 You can read more about the Azure Stack servicing policy on the Azure Stack documentation site.

 Updates for the Azure Stack Integrated System

-As mentioned before, there are basically three types of updates to Azure Stack.
-The monthly Azure Stack Update Packages from Microsoft, Hotfixes and OEM updates.
+As mentioned before, there are three types of updates to Azure Stack.
+The monthly Azure Stack Update Packages from Microsoft, Hotfixes, and OEM updates.

 - Microsoft software updates – Microsoft is responsible for the end-to-end servicing lifecycle for the Microsoft software update packages.
 These packages can include the latest Windows Server security updates, non-security updates, and Azure Stack feature updates.
 These update packages are non-cumulative updates and need to be installed one after the other.
 These updates are fully automated and will update the complete Azure Stack infrastructure.